Nursing License Requirements in WY: Become a Nurse in Wyoming!

 A candidate who does meet requirements may be work-eligible sooner if the candidate requests a temporary permit.

-In order to be licensed as a registered nurse, an individual will need to graduate from a board approved program.
+In order to be licensed as a registered nurse, an individual will need to graduate from a board approved RN program in Wyoming.
 A list of Wyoming programs is available on the Board site (https://nursing-online.state.wy.us/Default.aspx?page=32).
 Programs approved by other state boards are acceptable.

 Later the candidate will apply to take the NCLEX-RN and pay the $200 fee (http://www.pearsonvue.com/nclex/).
 At about the same time, the candidate will turn in an application to the Wyoming Board (https://nursing-online.state.wy.us/Default.aspx?page=33).
 The candidate will pay the Wyoming Board a $130 application fee and a $60 background check fee.
 Both applications must be completed, and eligibility determined, before an Authorization to Test can be sent.
 Eligibility is dependent upon receipt of original transcripts.